JesseGamez/OSGroupProject/README.md

 This project uses two programs for the shell program.
 The first program uses fork to create a child process to execute the user's input (command), wait for the child to terminate and ended terminated the code.
 The second program uses pthread_create to execute the user's command using threads instead of children.

 ## Table of Contents
-- What to expect
+- What to Expect
 - Program Commands

-### What to expect
+### What to Expect
-1. Step 1
+1. Running: When
-2. Step 2
+2. Commands
 3. Step 3